dardevelin/getmake/README.md

 ###quick tour
  - getmake-ls             | lists your templates
  - getmake-cat filename   | shows the contents of filename in templates
- - getmake-add file_to_add template_name |
+ - getmake-rm  filename   | removes filename from templates
- - getmake-rm  filename | removes filename from templates getmake-edit "editor and flags" filename
+ - getmake-add file_to_add template_name

-## LICENSE GPLv3 see COPYING file
+ - getmake-edit "editor and flags" filename